Research Article on Production, Use and Fate of all Plastics Ever Made, 2017

-The latest and most comprehensive academic report and statistic on global plastic production and where has ended up: Production, Use and Fate of all Plastics Every Made.
+The latest and most comprehensive academic report on global plastic production: Production, Use and Fate of all Plastics Ever Made.
+Headline statistics include:

-United Nations Enviroment Programme Report on Marine Litter, 2016
+United Nations Environment Programme Report on Marine Litter, 2016

 United Nations Environment Programme (UNEP) reports on marine litter: Every year, the sum of humanity’s knowledge increases exponentially.
 And as we learn more, we also learn there is much we still don’t know.
 Plastic litter in our oceans is one area where we need to learn more, and we need to learn it quickly.
 That’s one of the main messages in Marine Litter Vital Graphics.
 Another important message is that we already know enough to take action.